My990813/Applied-Data-Science-Project-One/APSProjectOneReportFinalRevised_v2.md

 editor: visual
 ---

-## Report for Applied Data Science Project One
+# Report for Applied Data Science Project One

 Group12: Mengyan Li (ml4779), Zishun Shen (zs2695), Zhisheng Yang (zy2675), Shayan Chowdhury (sc4040)

 ##### Link to Github: <https://github.com/My990813/Applied-Data-Science-Project-One>

-### Introduction and Data
+# Introduction and Data

-For this project, we analyzed a comprehensive dataset of Korean dramas and their viewer reviews spanning from 2015 to 2023.
+The global popularity of Korean dramas (K-dramas) has grown significantly in recent years, presenting an opportunity to analyze the factors contributing to their success and audience reception.
+Our study examines a comprehensive dataset of K-dramas from 2015 to 2023, integrating information from multiple sources to understand the relationships between production characteristics, viewer ratings, and commercial success.
 The project began with team members proposing different datasets, with the Korean Drama dataset (proposed by Mengyan Li) ultimately being selected due to its complexity, data quality challenges, and interpretability potential.
 We began with the [Korean Drama from 2015-2023 with Actors & Reviews by Chanon Charuchinda - Kaggle](https://www.kaggle.com/datasets/chanoncharuchinda/korean-drama-2015-23-actor-and-reviewmydramalist) dataset, originally compiled by data expert Chanon Charuchinda through web scraping from [MyDramaList.com](https://mydramalist.com).

 With that dataset as our starting point, we worked with five distinct but related datasets: